 3. Very prolonged irregular periods

-How long your period lasts is another important variable.
+Another of the signs of irregular periods are how long they last.
 Generally speaking, it should last between three to five days.
 In some cases it may last up to seven days.

 When your period lasts longer than a week you should visit your doctor.
 There may be a physical problem that is influencing it.